 FEMA (Federal Emergency Management Agency) is the federal agency that leads emergency response for our nation.

-In FEMA's National Preparedness Goal document, they have identified five mission areas surrounding emergency management response in times of a crisis.
+In FEMA's National Preparedness Goal document, they have identified five mission areas surrounding emergency management response during a crisis.

 Emergency management agencies around the country follow the national model for their programs.